 (ii) the hearing of an appeal from a Registrar of the Court;

-(iii) the hearing of an appeal to the Court.
+(iii) the hearing of an appeal to the Court;

+(iv) the hearing of an application made under the Prohibited Behaviour Orders Act 2010 section 5.

 (3) A Judge or a Registrar may make an order under subrule (2)(a) on his or her own initiative, or on an application by a party.

 (4) At least 7 clear working days before the date of the hearing, each party must file and immediately serve a list of all documents, including any affidavits, on which the party intends to rely or to which the party intends to refer at the hearing.